integreat-io/integreat/README.md

 mapped in any way, and the only thing guarantied, is that this is a JavaScript object.

-This action does not require a `type`, unlike the `GET` and `GET_ONE` actions, as it won't lookup mappings for any given type.
+This action does not require a `type`, unlike the `GET` action, as it won't lookup mappings for any given type.
 The only reason to include a `type` in the payload, would be if the endpoint uri requires a `type` parameter.

 Furthermore, a `source` property is required, as there is no `type` to infer from.